"Never" and "Always" are terms that are rarely applicable in plastic surgery. Lowering breast folds is possible.

 The difference between great surgeons who try for superior outcomes (and occasionally fail) and everyday good surgeons who "always" choose the safe and formula approach is finding those who have the fewest re-dos.
 BTW, even those who choose the "standard and usual" still have failures and re-dos!

 Just food for thought.
 See more than one ABPS-certified plastic surgeon and get a number of opinions.
 One will certainly resonate with you, and a consensus may even emerge as well!
-For several examples of "crease lowering" augmentations in my patients, click on the web reference link below and look at cases 6, 14, 15, 16, and 27.
+For several examples of "crease lowering" augmentations in my patients, click on the web reference link below and look at cases 2, 6, 14, 15, 16, 19, 22, 27, 30, 32, 36, 47, and 50.
+As you can see from these numbers, creating a "new" crease is actually fairly common, and is based less on surgeon choice, and more on the pre-operative anatomy and goals of the patient, as well as having the surgical skill to achieve superior outcomes.
 Best wishes!
 Dr. Tholen

 Lowering the Inframammary Fold in Breast Augmentation Surgery